nicfab/logseq-calendar-sync/README.md

 ## How It Works

-1. **Data Retrieval**: Uses icalpal to fetch today's events and reminders
+1. **Data Retrieval**: Uses icalPal to fetch today's events and reminders
 2. **Intelligent Filtering**:
    - Excludes calendars not in the whitelist
    - Separates regular events from scheduled reminders